THE_SHELHAMER_GROUP_LOGO_WHITE-01

 While most of California is subject to some degree of fire hazard, there are specific features that make some areas more hazardous.
 The California Department of Forestry and Fire Protection (CAL FIRE) is required by law to map areas of significant fire hazards based on fuels, terrain, local weather, and other relevant factors.
 These designations – referred to as Fire Hazard Severity Zones (FHSZ) – mandate how people construct buildings and protect property to reduce risk associated with wildland fires.
 The Fire Hazard Severity Zone maps denote lands of similar hazards where the state has financial responsibility for wildland fire protection, known as State Responsibility Area or SRA.
 By law, only lands zoned as Very High Fire Hazard Severity are identified within areas of California where local governments have financial responsibility for wildland fire protection, known as Local Responsibility Area or LRA.

-Los Angeles County Homeowners!
+L.A County Homeowners!

-Do You Have Questions?
+Do You Have Los Angeles Defensible Space Questions?

-Give me a call at (310) 231-6544 and expedite your legal compliance
+Give me a call at (310) 231-6544

 Defensible space, coupled with home hardening, is essential to improve your home’s chance of surviving a wildfire.
 Defensible space is the buffer you create between a building on your property and the grass, trees, shrubs, or any wildland area that surround it.
 This space is needed to slow or stop the spread of wildfire and it helps protect your home from catching fire—either from embers, direct flame contact, or radiant heat.
 Proper defensible space also provides firefighters a safe area to work in, to defend your home.